 Information on maintaining the rights, responsibilities, privacy, and dignity of individuals involved with the program may be found in Section IX of this handbook.
-Students are expected to adhere to these policies, including, but not limited to, HIPAA and confidentiality of human subjects research.
-Failure to abide by these policies may result in a minimum of a review by the Progress and Conduct Committee.
+Students must adhere to these policies, including HIPAA and confidentiality of human subject research.
+Failure to abide by these policies may result in a minimum review by the Progress and Conduct Committee.